TheNoobInventor/lego-ev3-segway/README.md

   <img src=docs/images/deploy.png width=200>
 </p>

-A "connected" text is shown under the *mqtt in* node to signify that a connection has been established with the mosquitto broker.
+A "connected" text is shown under the *mqtt in* node to signify that a connection has been established with the mosquitto MQTT broker.

 <p align='center'>
   <img src=docs/images/mqtt_connected.png width=400>
 </p>

-To see messages in Node-RED, click on the 'debug' logo as shown below.
+To see messages in Node-RED, click on the **debug** logo as shown below.

 <p align='center'>
   <img src=docs/images/debug_panel.png width=300>